 How far is the race?

 That totally depends on you.
-The distance between the start and finish will be less than 100km, so use that as a guide for your bare minimum preparation.
+Mandatory checkpoints will mean you will need to be able to cover 100km, so use that as a guide for your bare minimum preparation.
 How many checkpoints, and how far from the start/finish they are, is your decision, and how intelligently you navigate to reduce your mileage between selected checkpoints is also your decision.
 This is a race where runners with completely different strengths can compete with each other, as it doesn't matter how far or fast you run, but how smart you run.

 Where are the checkpoints?

 We won't be releasing the details of the checkpoints until the race comes along.
 This is to prevent anyone from having the chance to plot an efficient route in their GPS - this race is all about developing a strategy on the fly and navigating on your own.
 What we can tell you is that the checkpoints may be scattered in all directions, not forming a linear path to the finish.
 This means that runners will be strategic about which checkpoints they pick - do you run further to collect high value checkpoints, or try to get as many as the small ones?
 Are you more suited to the big hills, or will you pick low elevation points?
 This style of racing ensures that no two runners will run the same route to the finish, or cover anywhere near the same amount of distance.
 Everyone will truly run their own race, and hopefully design an adventure that suits their running style and offers them some good challenges.